steveoni/steveoni.github.io/_drafts/2024-04-14-postgres-redis-extension-in-rust.md

 }
 ```

-The above code block shows how we obtain the config variables and then initialize hook variable using `register_hook`. also note that we make use of `unsafe`; we will use this alot, it helps us to work with raw pointer alot.
+The above code block shows how we obtain the config variables and then initialize the hook variable using `register_hook`. also note that we make use of `unsafe`; we will use this a lot, it helps us to work with raw pointer a lot.

-We can now formally intitialize how `guc` variable and `init_hook`
+We can now formally initialize how `guc` variable and `init_hook`

 ```rs
 #[pg_guard]